Rev0luti0n/openiBoot/README.md

 Please leave bug reports/pull requests in the Github tracker.

 For anything else, we can be found lurking in #idroid-dev on irc.freenode.net

+(Thanks for making a super cool project, iDroid Team!)